desheffer/pimento/README.md

 ### QEMU

-Launch the Docker environment by running `docker.sh`.
+Launch the Docker environment by running `make dkr-sh`.
 Next, run `make run` inside the Docker container.
 This will compile the kernel and start QEMU.

 That's it!
 The kernel is now running.